Top 30 Best Indian Bloggers in 2026

 - Projects: iftiSEO

-Iftekhar founded iftiSEO in 2014 and since then, he has not stopped for a bit.
-He has been helping businesses and blogs grow to the next level using simple, viral and effective marketing strategies that involve SEO and social media at a core level.
+Iftekhar founded iftiSEO in 2014 and hasn’t slowed down since.
+He helps businesses and blogs grow with simple, effective marketing strategies that put SEO and social media at the core.

 Jyoti Chauhan